christy-w/job_matching_app/README.md

 ### Setup

-Before app development on top of JuicyLauncher 2, developers may need to check the follow setup procedure first:
+Before app development on top of JuicyLauncher, developers may need to check the follow setup procedure first:

 1. Setup Node.js (prefer using [Node Version Manager](https://github.com/creationix/nvm))
 2. Install core node programs globally: **npm install -g cordova ionic typescript** (for iOS development - require **ios-deploy**)
 3. Git clone this repo
 4. Run **npm install** inside the repo folder (Note: we **don't** need to execute ionic state restore since the default plugins have fixed version in config.xml)
-5. By default, JuicyLauncher 2 includes version checking logic which requires endpoints from **JuicyLauncher 2 Web**, so please make sure the ApiService class has linked to the correct website accordingly
+5. By default, JuicyLauncher includes version checking logic which requires endpoints from **JuicyCore**, so please make sure the ApiService class has linked to the correct website accordingly
 6. Try **ionic serve** and see if the app works well
 7. If everything is fine, use **ionic run android** or **ionic build ios** to test on real devices
 8. For production builds, use **ionic run android --prod** or **ionic build ios --prod** instead

-At the time of writing, JuicyLauncher 2 works well under below environment:
+At the time of writing, JuicyLauncher works well under below environment:

-- Node.js: 6.11.5 LTS
+- Node.js: 8.9.0 LTS
+- npm: 5.5.1
 - Cordova Cli: 6.5.0
-- Ionic Cli: 3.17.0
+- Ionic Cli: 3.18.0
-- Node Modules:
+- Node modules:
-    - ionic-angular: 3.8.0
+    - ionic-angular: 3.9.2
-    - ionic-native: 4.3.3
+    - ionic-native: 4.4.0
     - ionicons: 3.0.0
     - lodash: 4.17.4
     - moment: 2.19.1
     - ngx-translate: 8.0.0
     - ngx-translate/http-loader: 2.0.0
-    - @ionic/app-scripts: 3.0.1
+    - @ionic/app-scripts: 3.1.2
-    - typescript: 2.3.4
+    - typescript: 2.4.2
-- Android build:
+- Android build setup:
-    - cordova-android: 6.3.0
+    - cordova-android: 6.4.0
-    - Android SDK Platform 26
+    - Android SDK Tools: 26.1.1

 ### Resources & Tutorials